 Modernism in America Awards

 Design: This juried award recognizes informed, thoughtful and creative design efforts to preserve, restore or adapt a modern building, structure or landscape of local, regional or national significance, securing its presence for future generations.
+In the Design category the areas of consideration include: Residential, Commercial and Institutional or Civic architecture.

 Inventory/Survey: This juried award recognizes exceptional efforts to document, inventory and/or create a preservation plan for one or more modern buildings, structures or landscapes of local, regional or national significance.